 Incredibly delicious, shapale — Tibetan “meat bread” — are hot, savory, juicy meat pies.1

 Like momos, shapale are widely loved in the Tibetan community, and will be the first to go at any Tibetan potluck gathering.
 Some people in Central Tibet eat them for breakfast, but they are more typically served with lunch or dinner, often with a basic rutang soup.
 In Tibet, the most common meat would be yak meat, which is a bit leaner and stronger tasting than beef, but in exile you will usually find them made from beef or veggies.
-(We’ll show you how to make the veggie ones soon :-) You won’t be sorry you went to the effort to make these!
+(You can learn to make the veggie ones from our Tibetan Home Cooking ebook and video series.)
+You won’t be sorry you went to the effort to make these!

 For 6 people